 The intrusions set forth by Megan’s Law and Community Supervision for Life will impact an individual for the remainder of their life, unless they take steps to terminate their requirement.
 However, termination may only occur after a significant amount of time has lapsed (usually 15 years after completion of the sentence).
 We represent individuals who want to request modifications of the tier level of offense which ultimately impacts the severity of government intrusion.

-If you are attempting to move on from a situation, but an incident has severely hampered your abilities to do so, contact an attorney experienced in Megan’s Law, at Clark & Clark by calling 732-303-7857 or completing our online form for a free consultation.
+If you are attempting to move on from a situation, but an incident has severely hampered your abilities to do so, contact an attorney experienced in Megan’s Law by calling 732-303-7857 or completing our online form for a free consultation.